OceanDynamicsUConn/GroupManual/physical_and_mental_health.md

 depression.
 (This [worsened with the pandemic](https://www.nature.com/articles/d41586-021-00663-2).)
-Universities are slowly taking the initiative to tackle the root causes (at least the institutional ones) this mental health crisis.
+Universities are slowly taking the initiative to tackle the root causes (at least the institutional ones) of this mental health crisis.
 Cesar is also deeply committed to ensuring that his students enjoy a healthy and productive time at UConn.
 Here are a few guidelines to help us meet that goal: